 Doing this enables us to provide you with the most accurate review of how the product performs and, ultimately, whether it’s worth your hard-earned cash.

-If you’re on a budget and can’t buy tech often, you’ll likely be looking for either the best value pick or the cheapest card you can find.
+If you’re on a budget and can’t buy tech often, you’ll likely be looking for either the best value pick or the best budget GPU you can find.
 In this situation, we recommend going for value, even if it’s a bit more expensive than entry-level.
 That way you can make the most of your purchase and enjoy it for the longest time.

 If budget isn’t a concern, you should still probably be smart and do your research.
 You wouldn’t want to drop $1K on a last-gen or overpriced GPU, for instance.
-You also wouldn’t want to buy super high-end when there’s a new generation of GPU around the corner… unless there’s a significant discount or trade-up program, of course.
+You also wouldn’t want to buy super high-end when there’s a new generation of GPU around the corner.

 Depending on what you’re doing, the graphics card’s cooling can be very important.
 If you plan to overclock or use a case with poor airflow, you’re going to want the best possible cooling you can afford.
 Cooling solutions come in many forms, so choosing the right one for your needs is essential.